The stock market is happy; the bond market is worried - ExBulletin

 One of the strangest things that happens in the bond market is that a 30-year Treasury now pays a lower yield than a 20-year maturity.
 Usually, investors want to be paid more to offset the additional risk that a surge in inflation could erode its value, among other things.

-This anomaly, called an inversion, is in a corner of the bond market that is not as followed as the others.
+This anomaly, called “reversal”, is in a corner of the bond market that is not as followed as the others.
 It can also simply be the result of certain technical exchanges.

 In other areas of the market where a reversal has historically been a predictor of a recession, there is no such anomaly.
-But the wiggle room narrows as yields converge in what’s called a flattening.
+But the wiggle room narrows as returns converge in what is called a “flattening.”

 When investors sell bonds, the price goes down and the yield goes up.
 When investors feel more pessimistic about the long-term outlook for the economy, they tend to buy long-term Treasuries, which lowers their yields.